 After laying the mortar, the surface is painted with hot bitumen in two coats.

 Bricks are used when effective damp proofing is required on a comparatively low budget.

-Mostly, the dense bricks and the over burnt bricks are used for this purpose.
+Mostly, dense bricks and over-burnt bricks are used for this purpose.

 The bricks are laid in rich cement and sand mortar of a ratio of 1:3.